whiprandolph/bestseller/Part 1 - This Is Who We Really Are/03 - Healthy Cultures Share Three Core Spiritual Practices.md

 Once again, every single healthy culture I studied recognized this to be true.
 Tony Ten Fingers described a Lakota phrase, "mitakuye oyasin," loosely meaning "everything is my relative."
 Ten Fingers' elders also taught him a deeper meaning: "I have a burning desire in my heart to know how I fit into the Creation which is one living being."
 Nancy Basket described the traditional Cherokee understanding: "Each lifetime you come with a medicine, a purpose that only you can get done.
 If you don't get it done, it won't get done.
 That's how important each person is.
 What is it that you love to do?"

-Each person has sacred gifts, a life purpose, a way they make the world a better place -- _and only they can do it!_ All of Creation is simply divine creatures giving their sacred gifts.
-Thus the second core spiritual practice is for each person to _cultivate and give their sacred gifts_ too.
+Just like everybody else, you have sacred gifts, a life purpose, a way you can make the world a better place -- _and only you can do it!_ All of Creation is simply divine creatures giving their sacred gifts.
+Thus the second core spiritual practice is to _cultivate and give your sacred gifts_ too.**

 I believe that cultivating and giving one's sacred gifts fully is how a person gives their deepest love.
 Thus, training a person to give their sacred gifts trains them to give their deepest love in life, and to be their best self.